Wh1t3Rose/SkyrimSE-LaptopEdition/README.md

 9. Do NOT sort your Mods using LOOT or MO!!!!
 I have presorted them!

 10 Select the Diamond at the top or Click on the drop down and select SKSE and click Run.

+## Known Issues

+Lanterns Mod does not run.
+Eror about Readonly directory.